Sounding the Seventh Trumpet: Reception

 Sounding the Seventh Trumpet received mixed to positive reviews from critics.
 AllMusic rated the album three stars out of five and wrote: "Sounding the Seventh Trumpet is a magnificent album that is suitable for any fan of metal music, as Avenged Sevenfold has a firm grasp on all that is extreme."
 The review also praised the tracks "Darkness Surrounding" and "We Come out at Night" as being "...excellent metalcore masterpieces, as the vocal harmonies add to these cuts to evolve the songs into fully atmospheric sonic blasts."

 Videography

 Avenged Sevenfold later released the Warmness on the Soul, which featured a video for the single "Warmness on the Soul".
 The video depicted the band wandering through city streets as M. Shadows' wife, Valary, searches for them.

 Track listing

-All songs are written by Avenged Sevenfold, except where noted.
+All songs are written by M. Shadows and Zacky Vengeance, except where noted.